Visit New York in 5 days

 7-Day Unlimited Ride MetroCard

 The bus is also a good alternative, as it will allow you to go to places not served by the underground.
-In addition, bus operate 24 hours a day, 7 days a week.
-You can also use a "MetroCard", or you can buy a ticket from the driver (Remember to prepare cash!).
+In addition, buses operate 24 hours a day, 7 days a week.
+You can also use a MetroCard, or you can buy a ticket from the driver (remember to prepare cash!).

-Don't forget that New York is a huge city and that you will also have to walk a lot.
-So remember to bring comfortable shoes with you.
+Also, don't forget that New York is a huge city and that you will absolutely have to walk a lot.
+So remember to bring comfortable shoes with you!

 Click to rate this post!